kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

 ## Set up and verify the mTLS connection

-To demonstrate that you can connect to your app via mutual TLS (mTLS), we will:
+To demonstrate that you can connect to your app via mutual TLS (mTLS), you can follow these step to:
 - Install the Bookinfo app in your cluster
-- Set up a virtual service to route incoming requests to the
+- Set up a virtual service to route incoming requests to the Bookinfo app
 - Require strict PeerAuthentication in the Istio mesh
 - Configure the relevant upstream(s) to use Istio mTLS